by Karen Doniere

 Now it’s time to actually put your special activities on the calendar and make your family and friends aware of them.
 How often will you do them?
 Weekly, bi-weekly, or monthly?
 I think placing them on the calendar makes the activity official, and informing everyone helps them to understand how important your self-care time is to you.
 It’s also important not to let anything except a brief illness, or a true emergency stop you from doing your activities.
 Initially, your family or friends may feel slighted if you’re going out to do something fun or relaxing without them.
 But, the more you stick to your plan, the more receptive and supportive they’ll become.

 If you’d like to take a sewing or exercise class that meets twice a week, simply remind everyone a day or two before the class, ask for additional support with household chores or errands, and literally run out the door to renew and recharge your spirit.
 Another alternative is to invite a family member or friend to join you for one of the sessions.

 Although many of us lead very busy lives, we can make the time to take care of our mental health by engaging in relaxing, enjoyable activities.
-We can focus on revving up our self-care game in 2016 by renewing and recharging our spirit in order to feel our best, and slay our goals.
-What renewing self-care activities do you plan to enjoy in 2016?
+We can focus on revving up our self-care game in the new year by renewing and recharging our spirit in order to feel our best and slay our goals.
+What renewing self-care activities do you plan to enjoy this year?